 How do I know when my Funnel is based on a sample of my visitors?

 Whenever a Funnel is using sampled data, you will see a notice saying "This Funnel is based on a sample of your total visitors."
 If this notice is not visible, that means that Hotjar did not sample your visitors for the date range you are viewing in your Funnel.

 Once a Funnel has been set up, Hotjar will automatically update your Funnel data once every hour.
 Since constantly updating Funnel data could potentially slow down the interface and affect your user experience negatively, we instead perform the calculations in the background on an hourly basis, thus ensuring that Funnel data loads instantly and is almost always up-to-date.

-If you change any part of the Funnel, Hotjar will instantly re-generate your Funnel data - it may take a minute or two before you can see your new Funnel data.
+If you change any part of the Funnel, Hotjar will instantly re-generate your Funnel data - it may take several minutes before you can see your new Funnel data.